redrathnure/joplin/README.md

 # Fork Info

-A staging repository for Joplin improvements.
+~~A staging repository for Joplin improvements~~.
+A repository with improvement for a Joplin project which author cannot merge to origin repo.
+Mostly arount security concerns for server images.
 A following changes were done here:

 1. Docker image is run with node:node user(default user for official nodejs images).
 By default it's `1000:1000` however it may be adjusted using `PUID` and `PGID` args.
 3. It's possible to run contained with `-u UID:GID` params.
 Please note it is **not** the same as `PUID:PGID` args and it is **not** recommended at all (see description below)